heinthanth/dots/README.md

 For Linux,

 - Fedora - 100% supported since I use Fedora.
-- Ubuntu - I expect `starship` to be installed.
-As far as I tested, starship not working ( on docker ).
+- Ubuntu - 100% supported.
+But, as far as I tested, starship is not working as expected with ubuntu zsh ( on docker arm64 ).

 ## How to Import